36 Lower Leeson Street

 Irish Jesuit Archives

-Deposited at Leeson Street since 1958, the Irish Jesuit Archives (IJA) lived a fairly private life for many years.
+Moved from St Francis Xavier's, Upper Gardiner Street to Loyola House, Eglinton Road, in January 1958, some deposited then at Lower Leeson Street.
+The Irish Jesuit Archives (IJA) lived a fairly private life for many years.
 Accessions were intermittent: documents were kept in unsatisfactory conditions, with some listing and re-boxing by several dedicated Jesuits.
 The archives has its origins in the decision in 1995 to renovate the building.
 By 1997 the strong room was doubled in size; climate control and fire precautions and metal shelves were installed.

 The Irish Jesuit Archives (IJA) contains the records of the Jesuits in Ireland from 1575 onwards.
 The archives primary role is to preserve the memory of Irish Jesuits.
 It acts as a bridge between past, present and future.
 They contain material ‘dating from 1575 to the present, and transcripts going back to 1527, offering a panorama of Jesuit life, work and works in Ireland, Australia, Hong Kong and Zambia across many generations, in times of persecution and exile, and in times of prosperity and growth.’
 They exist in a wide variety of formats: paper records (parchment); photographs; microfilm; film; tape recordings; digitally born records.
 Ephemera such as beads, chalices, clothing, crucifixes, medals, relics, statues and artworks add to the mix.